Arcinella arcinella

-Arcinella arcinella, or the Caribbean spiny jewel box clam, is a species of bivalve mollusc in the family Chamidae.
+Arcinella arcinella, or the Caribbean spiny jewel box clam, spiny jewel box clam, or spiny jewel box, is a species of bivalve mollusc in the family Chamidae.

 Description

 Arcinella arcinella has a shell reaching a size of about 55 mm.
 The shells of this common Caribbean species are pale brown to yellowish white in color with about 20 rows of spines.
 The interior is white.
 These molluscs are suspension filter feeders.